 Every cup of Law Coffee has a story…a journey, if you will.
 The beans used to make your coffee went through an extensive process, referred to as the “Seed to Cup” process, to arrive at their final destination…your cup.
 Our procurement team has over 80 years of sourcing green coffee, cupping, purchasing and barista/brewing expertise.
 This high level of experience gives us a competitive advantage over the countless coffee companies that have flooded the marketplace, allowing us to help you deliver a quality cup of coffee.

-- If the coffee is ground for packaging, we analyze its grind profile.
-The coffee is then brewed in the appropriate brewer (i.e. drip, urn, satellite, decanter or espresso machine) to check the water to contact time, to make sure the extraction is correct and then start the packaging process.
+- If the coffee is ground for frac packs, we analyze its grind profile through a sieve machine.
+The coffee is then brewed in the appropriate brewer (i.e. drip, urn, satellite, decanter or espresso machine) to check the water to contact time, to make sure the extraction is correct.

 All of our processes take into consideration the reduction of risk with regards to the consistency and quality of our coffees.